ordina-jworks/ordina-jworks.github.io/_posts/2018-12-20-10-cool-ai-examples.md

 For now there is still no need to fear Skynet becoming a reality.
 While progress in the artificial intelligence world proceeds at a staggering pace, we are no where near having a general 'super' AI.
 This however does not mean precautions do not need to be taken to prevent this from happening in the long run.
-Some people like Elon Musk are very vocal about this and question if we should even pursue the goal to create a 'super' AI.
+Some people, like Elon Musk, are very vocal about this and question if we should even pursue the goal to create a 'super' AI.

 <img alt="stack" src="{{ '/img/2018-12-20-AI10EX/intro.png' | prepend: site.baseurl }}" class="image fit" style="margin:0px auto; max-width: 500px;">